larryc1200/dkube-examples/image_cloudevents/README.md

 ## 4. Train and Deploy the Model on Serving Cluster

-In order for the monitor example to operate, a model must be trained and deployed on the serving cluster.
+This script trains and deploys a model on the serving cluster.
 A Kubeflow Pipeline executes this step.

-- Open `train.ipynb`
+- Open `train-and-deploy.ipynb`
 - `Run All Cells`
 - This creates and executes a pipeline in order to:
   - Preprocess the dataset and generate the training data or retraining data